sjara/jaratest/juan/README.md

 * load_behavior_data.py: description

 ### Plotting

+* `plot_for_analysis.py`:
-* `plot_percent_reward.py` : Show  percentage of rewarded trials for each barrier per pair of mice.
+    * `plot_percent_reward.py` : Show  percentage of rewarded trials for each barrier per pair of mice in a categorical scatter graph.
-* `plot_accum_rewards.py`: Show accumulated reward trials for each barrier per
+    * `plot_accum_rewards.py`: Show accumulated rewarded trials for each barrier per pair of mice in a barplot.